 adjective[attributive] archaic & Heraldry

-On or towards the right-hand side (in a coat of arms, from the bearer’s point of view, i.e. the left as it is depicted).
+Of, on, or toward the right-hand side (in a coat of arms, from the bearer’s point of view, i.e., the left as it is depicted).
 The opposite of sinister.

 - It's blue, master, with a red stripe sinister, and a yellow emblem on the dexter side.

 - It is basically a wide stripe that runs from dexter chief to sinister base.